opensponsorship-dev-test/frontend/README.md

 # React Front end

-Was able to successfully create a multiple step form in React allowing the user to input all required fields.
+- Was able to successfully create a multiple step form in React allowing the user to input all required fields.

-Set up a redux store for state management
+- Set up a redux store for state management

-Implemented GET and POST endpoints from the backend to load athletes and save new athletes.
+- Implemented GET and POST endpoints from the backend to load athletes and save new athletes.

-Data is validated on the server but I did not have time to set up proper error handling.
+- Data is validated on the server but I did not have time to set up proper error handling.

+- I did not have time to add a stepper display to show what page of the form the user is on

-I did not have time to design "a well styled profile" so I just output each athletes
+- I did not have time to design "a well styled profile" so I just output each athletes